 \paragraph{Implementation Details.} All experiments are conducted in a zero-shot, single-sample ($n=1$) setting with a fixed seed.
 We disable Chain-of-Thought (CoT) and external tools to isolate the model's intrinsic generation capabilities.
 The AR executor is configured with a temperature of 0.1 and top-$p$ of 0.8.

-\paragraph{Hardware and environment.} All experiments are executed on a single NVIDIA A100 (80GB) GPU using Python 3.10.19, PyTorch 2.7.0, and CUDA 12.8.
-The diffusion model (\emph{Dream-Coder-Instruct-7B}) and the auxiliary AR executor (\emph{Qwen3-0.6B}) are both run in \texttt{bfloat16} precision.
-We utilize the \texttt{vLLM} engine to manage the AR model's inference, specifically configured with \texttt{gpu\_memory\_utilization=0.2} to ensure both models reside concurrently in device memory.
-We report generation latency using CUDA-synchronized wall time, ensuring an accurate performance profile of both the diffusion and autoregressive components.
+\paragraph{Implementation.} We utilize \texttt{vLLM} to manage the AR model's inference.
+We set \texttt{gpu\_memory\_utilization=0.2} to ensure that both models can reside concurrently in a single device's memory.
+We report generation latency using CUDA-synchronized wall time, ensuring an accurate performance profile for both the diffusion and autoregressive components.